bb9rj/petsgo/README.md

 ## ✨ Features
  **Click and Walk Cycle**
- Break items by clicking in a specific area, then walk your character around to collect the items.
+ The loop breaks items by clicking randomly in a specific area, then walk your character around to collect the items.

  **Customizable Click Area**
  Default area is based on a 1920x1080 resolution with the window positioned at the top-left (aligned using Windows key and arrow keys).
 You can modify the coordinates to fit your window size.
 The click area will be visible as a faint rectangle.